-Prior to coming to HMC, Vaughan spent 14 years working in administration at UCLA, most recently as director/humanities CIO in the UCLA Center for Digital Humanities.
+Prior to coming to Harvey Mudd, Vaughan spent 14 years working in administration at UCLA, most recently as director/humanities CIO in the UCLA Center for Digital Humanities.
 He served as chief administrative officer for a number of humanities departments.
 Prior to working at UCLA, he was head of studies and owner of Piccadilly Idiomas, S.L., an English language school in Madrid, Spain.

 Vaughan earned his C.Phil. and M.A. degrees in philosophy at UCLA and his B.A., first class honors, in philosophy and psychology at Trinity College, Dublin, Ireland.
 At Trinity College, he was twice awarded the Bernard Prize in Philosophy.